lukasjoc/yt-save-for-later/README.md

 # yt-save-for-later
-> Saves the state of any youtube video and brings you back to the video where your left off
+> Save a yt-video for later.
+Resume where you left off

 [lukasjoc](https://lukasjoc.com), 2020